-Recoheat makes a unique pumped-air heat recovery unit for solid fuel stoves, and this year’s Crick show was their first customer-facing event.
+Recoheat makes a unique pumped-air heat recovery unit for solid fuel stoves.
 The device fits into the flue of a stove and pumps air through a steel coil to super-heat it.
 The resultant jet of hot air passing over the top of the stove draws the heat from the stove out into the room in a pressurised flow.
-The heat from this flow is then passed into the wider area by the equalisation of the air pressure, so travels much further and more evenly than by any other means.
+The heat from this flow is then passed into the wider area as the warm air jet oscillates and mixes with the cold, driving the heat from the stove much further and eliminating condensation and damp.

 “I had my unit heating a 30’ x 14’ cabin with three rooms and a corridor, from a 5kw stove.
 It was extremely effective, and when I went to buy another unit for a new workshop and found the website gone, I got in touch with Kevin.
 The product was too good to lose: there aren’t many things you come across that really do work much better than anything else around.”

 Some of the effectiveness of the device was easily understood.
 Stoves use convection to move the radiant heat from the metal box into the rest of the house, so the fire first heats the walls of the stove, which radiate into the air, which warms and rises, drawing fresh air into the stove.
 When the fire starts to die down, the convection flow stops very quickly so that the stove stops moving heat into the room almost immediately.
 The pumped air on the other hand, starts pushing air from the combustion as soon as the fire is lit, and continues to pump it for hours as the stove cools through the flue: for anything from three to eight hours depending on the size of the logs and stove.
 However, there were a lot of other performance peculiarities that the company only discovered from their customers.